mateusm09/rtsp-stream/README.md

 -   `/stream/id/*fileId` - static endpoint to serve video files for your browser
 -   `/list` - lists streams already known
 -   `/stop` - stops and removes a given stream
+-   `/thumbnail/*uri` - gets a thumbnail of a stream

 [Read full documentation on API](docs/api/README.md).